PostgresApp/PostgresApp/docs/documentation/migrating-data.md

 title: Alternatives for migrating data when upgrading Postgres.app
 ---

-## Alternatives for migrating data when upgrading Postgres.app

 When upgrading to a new major version of PostgreSQL, you need to migrate your data.
 The easiest way to migrate your data is using pg_dumpall, but there are alternative methods that can be useful